vgodoy09/eaugusto.github.io/_posts/2018-06-01-welcome-to-my-tech-blog.md

 Welcome to my tech blog!

-It has been a while since I've been anxious to share some experiences with you so here I am!
+It has been a while since I've been anxious to share some experiences with you, so here I am!
-I think that we're more connected than never and the internet has unlocked a huge potential.
+I think that we're more connected than ever and the internet has unlocked a huge potential.

 ## Crowd-learning!
 _We can learn by interacting with each other._